 Just a few minutes walk down the beach, the Encuentro Surf Lodge Studio comes with a king-size bed, a lounge area, its own private entrance, full kitchen, terrace overlooking the tropical garden, and a (shared) salt-water pool.
 The stay includes a complete breakfast, Wi-Fi, free parking, and a little library in case you want to catch up on some reading while sunbathing by the pool or at the beach, just down the road.
 Fits up to 4 people.
 BOOK HERE.

-Punta Cana: Most Popular Place to Stay in the Dominican Republic
+Punta Cana: Most tourist Place to Stay in the Dominican Republic

 Did you know? : 50 years ago Punta Cana was just wild vegetation and virgin beaches.
 Foreign investors arrived and consequentially turned the region into the most visited resort destination in the Caribbean.